Sundown/Solution/Readme.md

 <h2 align="center"> Solution</h2>
 <p align="center">
 Solution is a compiler for an array-oriented language, providing the cognition of APL in an accessible, compiled, and open-source platform.
-The Solution Language is inspired by the work of Kenneth Iverson and Dyalog.
+The Solution Language is inspired by the work of Kenneth Iverson.
 </p>

 <p align="center">
   <a href="https://github.com/Sundown/Solution/blob/master/go.mod">